DHSC (football club): DHC '04 (2004–2007)

 On 1 July 2004, USV Holland merged with the amateur section of VV DOS to become DHC '04.

-DHSC (since 2007)
+DHSC (2007–2024)

 An additional merger with Stichtse Boys in 2007 formed the DOS-Holland-Stichtse Boys-Combinatie (DHCS).
 The sites of USV Holland and DOS bordered each other on Thorbeckelaan.
 After the merger in 2007, both sites were demolished and a new Sportpark Thorbeckelaan was constructed for DHSC in the Ondiep district.
-This stadium has now been renamed Sportpark Wesley Sneijder, named after Wesley Sneijder, who grew up in Ondiep and played football at DOS.
+This stadium was later renamed Sportpark Wesley Sneijder, after Wesley Sneijder, who grew up in Ondiep and played football at DOS.

-In 2020, DHSC surprised by signing former professional players Mounir El Hamdaoui and Robert Guerain.
+In 2020, DHSC garnered attention by signing former professional players Mounir El Hamdaoui and Robert Guerain.

+On 21 June 2024, the club's members decided during an extraordinary general meeting to dissolve the club, citing financial problems, administrative chaos, and a significant decline in membership.
+The dissolution was set to take effect on 24 June 2024.
+On the same day as the decision, the name of Wesley Sneijder, after whom the club's facility was named, was removed from the clubhouse wall.
+The removal of Wesley Sneijder's name from the clubhouse wall drew strong criticism.
+Club representative Ron Berrens called it "unacceptable," while Sneijder described the act as "very sad," attributing it to his decision to distance himself from the club.
+His brother Rodney also condemned the action on social media, calling it "pathetic."

+Subsequently, the club entered liquidation, with a committee tasked with handling financial settlements and determining the future use of the sports complex.
+No teams were set to participate in the 2024–25 season, and the club became registered in the Kamer van Koophandel (Chamber of Commerce) with the status "in liquidation."